 Phonics is assessed regularly through the school year (at least every 6 weeks).
 Reading is assessed against the Early Years Foundation Stage and National Curriculum age related expectations – this happens at the end of every term.
-Ongoing formative assessment will support the children “moving up” a reading level on banded reading books.
+Ongoing formative assessment will support the children “moving up” a reading level on banded reading books or on Bug Club.
 Click on the "Impact" shield to see the age related expectations.

 Spelling is linked to our phonics teaching.
 Tricky words (those that can not be spelled phonetically) are taught alongside phonic sounds each week, and these are practised within reading books and in phonics games.